SenacPI2025/Nerdhub/README.md

    - `DJANGO_SECRET_KEY`: Your Django secret key
    - `DJANGO_ALLOWED_HOSTS`: Your domain names
    - `DEBUG`: Set to "false" for production

-3. During deployment, Railway will automatically:
-   - Execute the release phase which handles:
-     - Database migrations
-     - Static file collection
-   - Start the web server using the Procfile

-## 🔧 Troubleshooting

-### Database Migration Issues
-If you encounter "no such table" errors:
-1. Ensure migrations have been run: `python manage.py migrate`
-2. Check that the release phase in Procfile is being executed during deployment

-### Authentication Flow
-- Regular users logging in through `/painel/login/` will be redirected to the main site
-- Admin/staff users will be redirected to the administrative panel

 ## 📝 License